ERASMUS+ traineeships in programme countries

 - These are compulsory for all students/graduates after selecting / before starting their mobility as well as after completing their stay abroad.
 They cannot be replaced by other tests.

-- The online test is not a deciding factor when deciding on funding for the Erasmus+ programme and does not apply to native speakers from the host country.
+- The online test is not a deciding factor when deciding on funding for the Erasmus+ programme and does not apply to native speakers of the language spoken in the host country.
 An online language test is not required for working languages for which no online test is available.

 - As the test is only meant to be taken in the working language, there is no need to take a language test in the language spoken in the host country if the working language during the traineeship is German.

-- The language test is intended for candidates who have had Erasmus+ funding approved, documenting their proficiency in the language.
+- The language test is intended for candidates who have had Erasmus+ funding approved, in order to document their proficiency in the language.
 It should be taken both before and after the stay abroad in order to be able to compare results and, if applicable, demonstrate the progress the participants have made.

 - All applicants will be informed when exactly the online language test is to be taken after registering in the online application portal.

 Please note that the result of the language test has no bearing on funding.

 - The idea behind the compulsory language tests at the beginning and end of the time abroad is for the European Commission to be able to track changes in the language proficiency of the scholarship holders.

 - Depending on the level of the language and availability of language course licences, you are given the opportunity to take an online language course free of charge before and during your traineeship.

 Please contact the traineeship advisor at your institute or faculty if you have any questions about having your traineeship accredited towards your degree programme.
 The Central Office for International Affairs (RIA) arranges for your stay abroad to be included automatically in your diploma supplement.